 Nassau County, NOT the Town of Hempstead, sets your home's assessment, which is the basis of your property taxes.
 The Department of Assessment estimates the market value of your property and then applies a fractional level of assessment, a percentage of market value at which homes are assessed.

-Nassau County utilizes a four-year cyclical assessment valuation system believed by county officials to offer greater stability and predictability for property owners.
-Unless physical changes are made to your property or you receive an assessment reduction resulting from a challenge, your assessed value will not change within the cyclical period.
+Nassau County currently has frozen assessments, which is believed by county officials to offer greater stability and predictability for property owners.
+Unless physical changes are made to your property or you receive an assessment reduction resulting from a challenge, your assessed value will not change within the freeze period.
 Under this valuation system, assessment reductions that are the result of challenges will carry forward until the county decides to reassess and/or remove the freeze.
 Property owners may still file an assessment challenge each year.

 How to Challenge